“One of my saddest memories of my whole journey included eating an apple after the program and laying on my bathroom floor crying from the guilt”

 How I eat today is a complete reverse of how I once ate.
 I eat food that deeply nourishes me because I listen to my body- and trust it knows what I need (be it a little something sweet).
 In the process of learning to eat with greater self compassion and self love, I un-learned everything I knew about dietary guidelines (lovingly) and started to eat in a way that served me and my unique body.
 While every meal is as nourishing as possible I certainly am not afraid to eat food that is the best choice possible at that given moment.
 I proudly eat fruit (I can happily eat and apple now without crying), I don’t fear fructose and if I eat something not so ideal I do it with a grin, full of enjoyment and I savour the (rare) moment.

-As someone who has experienced this, what advice would you give people if they were going through something similar?
+As someone who has experienced this, what would you say to people if they were going through something similar?

 - Lean into your fear and question it.
 Have a play around and see what is lurking underneath.
 What is holding you hostage/ keeping you from freeing yourself?
 How much freedom is this costing you?
 What is keeping your from moving forward?
 What do you most want in your life?
 What will motivate you to move forward?
 What would a self-loving person do?
 If you knew what to do, what would you do/ what would it look like?